November 19, 2021

-Despite the fact that the Gospels document many, many healings by Christ, only a small percent of those healings have specific accounts of how Jesus interacted with the sick persons.
+Even though the Gospels document many, many healings by Christ, only a small percentage of those healings have specific accounts of how Jesus interacted with the sick persons.
 There are multiple passages similar to Matthew 4:23 recounting that Jesus healed “every disease and sickness among the people.”

 Amazing, yes, but not much insight as to what Jesus specifically did to heal people.
-In some cases we know people were healed by touching Jesus (such as Mark 3:10 and Mark 5:28-29).
-Sometimes Jesus simply commanded wholeness, often by way of directing the person seeking the healing to do something – to take up their mat and walk, or to stretch out their hand.
+In some cases, we know people were healed by touching Jesus (such as Mark 3:10 and Mark 5:28-29).
+Sometimes Jesus simply commanded wholeness, often by directing the person seeking the healing to do something—to take up their mat and walk, or stretch out their hand.

-But we do have a number of incidents where we have the opportunity to see Jesus in action.
-First we’ll look at Jesus healing a deaf/mute, and then two incidents of healing blind persons.
-To heal the deaf/mute, Mark 7 tells us that Jesus took him away from the crowd, put his fingers in his ears, spit and touched his tongue, looked up to heaven and said with a sigh, “Be opened!” (well, actually Jesus said it in Aramaic – “Ephphata!”).
+But we do have several incidents where we have the opportunity to see Jesus in action.
+First, we’ll look at Jesus healing a deaf/mute, and then two incidents of healing blind persons.
+To heal the deaf/mute, Mark 7 tells us that Jesus took him away from the crowd, put his fingers in his ears, spit and touched his tongue, looked up to heaven, and said with a sigh, “Be opened!” (well, actually Jesus said it in Aramaic – “Ephphata!”).

 In Mark 8, we see how Jesus healed a blind man.
-Jesus took him out of the village, spit on the eyes and put his hands on him, causing him to see partially.
-Jesus put his hands on him once more and he gained perfect sight.
+Jesus took him out of the village, spit on his eyes, and put his hands on him, causing him to see partially.
+Jesus put his hands on him once more, and he gained perfect sight.
 In John 9, Jesus made mud with his spit and put that on the blind man’s eyes and told him to go wash in a nearby pool, resulting in his healing.

-Food needed: Let’s first calculate the number of people actually fed.
-In the feeding of the 5,000, Matthew 14:21 states “the number of those who ate was about five thousand men, besides women and children.”
+Food needed: Let’s first calculate the number of people fed.
+In the feeding of the 5,000, Matthew 14:21 states, “The number of those who ate was about five thousand men, besides women and children.”
 If ten percent of the men were single, that’s 500, and 4,500 were married.
 That would then add 4,500 wives, and assuming 2.3 children per family, 2.3 x 4,500 = 10,350 children.
-Total it all up and you have 19,850 people.
+Total it all up, and you have 19,850 people.
 For the feeding of the 4,000, we will use the same assumptions, so the total crowd would have been 20% less, a total of 15,880.
-Are you enduring with all this math?
+Are you enduring all this math?
 You haven’t skipped ahead to the “Amazing Conclusion,” have you?
-Stick with me…
+Stick with me.

 Baseline resource: For the feeding of the 5,000, five loaves and two fish were available, essentially one meal.
 For the feeding of the 4,000, seven loaves and “a few” small fish were available.